creativecommons/index-dev-env/README.md

 ## Stage and Prod configuration

-The staging server and production server are configured via Salt managed in the in [creativecommons/sre-salt-prime][sre-salt-prime] repository.
+The staging server and production server are configured via Salt managed in the [creativecommons/sre-salt-prime][sre-salt-prime] repository.
 The list below include the specifics (is non-exhaustive):
 - `pillars/`
   - [`3_HST/index/`][salt-hst-index]